puppetlabs-toy-chest/pct/CONTRIBUTING.md

 - Go 1.16+
 - goreleaser 0.16+

-To build the PDK for more than your current platform, use [`GoReleaser`](https://goreleaser.com/quick-start/#dry-run):
+To build the PCT for more than your current platform, use [`GoReleaser`](https://goreleaser.com/quick-start/#dry-run):

 ```bash
 > goreleaser --snapshot --skip-publish --rm-dist